mincong-h/mincong-h.github.io/_posts/2017-04-06-oca-review-8-notes.md

 - Return type is not part of a method signature.
 - If you try to execute a method using values that can be passed to multiple overloaded methods, in this case, the code will fail to compile.
+- Java prefers the most specific overloaded signature it can find.
+- Java prefers a single object over a vararg parameter.
+- Java prefers an autoboxed parameter over a vararg parameter.
 - The `return` statement need not be the last statement in a method, but it must be the last statement to execute in a method.
 - If the compiler determines that a `return` statement isn't the last